Droslj/RCC-immuno-genomics/README.md

 **Figure 7: Lineage commitment of top shared clonotype families**

 **Observations**
+Following observations can be made:

-(1) Clonal expansion -> Progenitor-to-Effector Ratio on some lineages is significant (e.g. rows 0, 2), which shows considerable Clonal Expansion.
+ - Clonal expansion -> Progenitor-to-Effector Ratio on some lineages is significant (e.g. rows 0, 2), which shows considerable Clonal Expansion <br>

-(2) Public Clones --> Every single one of top 10 clones is found in multiple patients.
+ - Public Clones --> Every single one of top 10 clones is found in multiple patients.
 Usually, TCRs are unique to an individual.
-Finding the exact same TCR sequence shared across different people suggests these clones may be targeting a very common cancer antigen or a super-antigen common to Renal Cell Carcinoma.
+Finding the exact same TCR sequence shared across different people suggests these clones may be targeting a very common cancer antigen or a super-antigen common to Renal Cell Carcinoma<br>

-(3) Tissue Trajectory --> Clones are found in almost all tissues.
+ - Tissue Trajectory --> Clones are found in almost all tissues.
 This probably implies that these families are not local to kidney.
-The DP clones likely start in the tumor or kidney tissue and then the expanded CD8/CD4 cells circulate through the blood (PBMC) to monitor the rest of the body.
+The DP clones likely start in the tumor or kidney tissue and then the expanded CD8/CD4 cells circulate through the blood (PBMC) to monitor the rest of the body.<br>

 ### Cytotoxic potential